 How will I know how my child is doing and what they are learning?
 Tell me more about reports and checklists.

-We rely on ongoing dialog with students and parents in addition to checklists (twice annually, “fall” and “spring”) and narrative reports (twice annually, “mid-year” and “year-end”) to communicate about what’s going on in the classroom.
-Written feedback begins at the Kindergarten level.
-Checklist reports begin at the middle school level, in fourth grade.
+We rely on ongoing dialog with students and families in addition to checklists (twice annually) and narrative reports (twice annually) to communicate about what’s going on in the classroom.
+Written feedback begins at the kindergarten level.
+Checklist reports begin in fourth grade.
 All checklists and anecdotal reports are read by your child’s division head or grade adviser before they arrive at your home.
 If you have a question about an individual checklist or report, the division head or grade adviser is the person to call.
-You can read some thoughts from our Head of School, Vince Tompkins, on “Why We Don’t Use Grades” here.
-Formal parent-teacher conferences are held once a year in November; we try to make the dates available to you during re-enrollment the previous year so that you can plan ahead.
-If you cannot attend parent-teacher conferences or wish to schedule an additional conference with a teacher please contact the relevant division office.
+You can read about “Why We Don’t Use Grades” here.
+Formal parent-teacher conferences are held once a year in November.

-Generally, in the middle and high school, families will receive the first set of checklist reports shortly before the November teacher-parent conferences, where you will have an opportunity to discuss them with your child’s teachers.
+Middle and high school families will receive the first set of checklist reports shortly before the November parent-teacher conferences, where you will have an opportunity to discuss them with your child’s teachers.
 More detailed mid-year reports that describe both the classroom curriculum and your child’s learning are mailed home about halfway through the year.
-Different grades will arrive at different times – first semester officially ends about halfway through January.
-Year-end reports generally arrive at home after classes have ended for the year.
-In middle and high school these are accompanied by a letter from the grade adviser or division head summarizing the student’s year and offering guidance.

-In general, the school considers checklist reports and cover letters to be “internal” documents that do not become part of a student’s formal academic record and are not sent on when a student applies to a summer program, transfers schools or applies to college.
+The School considers checklist reports to be internal documents that do not become part of a student’s formal academic record and are not sent on when a student applies to a summer program, transfers schools, or applies to college.
 There may be individual exceptions as adjudicated by the division head or grade adviser.
 With the exception of senior year, mid-year reports are not sent to colleges.